Updated as of January 2026

 It is also important to keep in mind that after about 10/11pm the trains take longer to come.
 You could wait awhile before the next one comes.
 Service changes are also important to note.
 Usually they are signs that will alert you to any service changes.
 Using the City Mapper app with also alert you to that as well.
 Service changes can disrupt your travel plans.
 Trains may not run to certain stations or at all causing you to have to figure out another way to get to your destination or the place you need to transfer.

-TIP: In the summer trains are very cold and the platforms are disgustingly hot!
+TIP: In the summer train cars are very cold and the platforms are disgustingly hot!

 The same way you went into a turnstile you will have to go back through them.
 Keep in mind some people may be trying to swipe threw as well creating all types of back and forth traffic of people.
 It is important to stay to the right if you are taking an escalator so that everyone else in a rush can walk up or down on the left.